Rogers approves new entertainment district at Promenade

 “There may be a small community that doesn’t necessarily have hotels or even much tourism, but they do have a couple of local restaurants and maybe a bar and they think that this could really benefit them,” he said.”

-The new Bellview Entertainment District in Rogers is essentially in effect as of the city council approving it.
+The new Bellview Entertainment District in Rogers is essentially in effect as the city council approves it.
 However, the city does have to put up signage establishing the district’s boundaries.

 You do have to get a wristband from one of the alcohol-serving businesses showing that you are participating in the district and will adhere to its rules.